 Client(s): Bill & Melinda Gates Foundation

 Service: Technical Assistance

-Home-based records (HBRs) are an important data collection and monitoring tool serving multiple purposes for the caregiver, health worker, and health system.
+Home-based records (HBRs) (also known as: child health cards, maternal-child health booklets, vaccination cards, or other names) are an important data collection and monitoring tool serving multiple purposes for the caregiver, health worker, and health system.
 These records can: aid health workers in documenting and tracking which vaccines have been given to a child; empower a parent or caregiver to play a role in the health of their children and to have documented information on their child’s vaccination history; and serve as public health monitoring tools on vaccination coverage through household and other surveys (with increasing importance, now that more vaccines/antigens are in the system).